Briez-b/DevOpsNotes/AWS/Day 9 - AWS S3 Buckets Deep Dive.md

 Why use S3 buckets?

-S3 buckets provide a reliable and highly scalable storage solution for various use cases.
+S3 buckets provide a reliable and highly scalable storagel solution for various use cases.
 They are commonly used for backup and restore, data archiving, content storage for websites, and as a data source for big data analytics.

 Key benefits of S3 buckets